SAGE AND BAY LEAF WARMING BROTH

 TIPS

-These tips can help you make a better Sage and Bay Leaf Warming Broth:
+Here are some helpful tips for Sage and Bay Leaf Warming Broth:

 - Crushing Garlic: Release maximum allicin for antimicrobial benefits.

-- Bay Leaf Removal: Always remove before drinking; it is not edible.
+- Bay Leaf Removal: Always remove before drinking, because it is not edible.

 - Simmer Gently: Avoid boiling too vigorously to keep herbal flavours balanced.

-- Salt Cautiously: Especially if using as a daily tonic, keep sodium low.
+- Salt Cautiously: Especially if using as a daily tonic, and keep sodium low.

-- Straining Option: Strain if you prefer a clear, smooth sipping broth.
+- Straining Option: Strain if you prefer a clear and smooth sipping broth.

 VARIATIONS